technofocus-pte/ppteamsintpvt/Labs/Lab 3/Lab 3 - Create a canvas app from a list in Microsoft Teams.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image8.png)

-11. Give the list a name – !!Event itinerary!! and description – !!Event list!!, keep the default chosen color and icon (or you can change the color and icon), and Select **Create**.
+11. Give the list a name – !!Event itinerary!! and description – !!Event list!!, keep the default chosen color and icon or you can change the color and icon and then select **Create**.

      ![A screenshot of a computer Description automatically generated](./media/image9.png)